abg/dbsake/docs/subcommands.rst

 Options
 .......

-.. program:: frm-to-schema
+.. program:: frmdump

+.. versionchanged:: 2.0.0
+   frm-to-schema was renamed to frmdump

-.. option:: --replace
+.. option:: -R, --replace

    Output view as CREATE OR REPLACE so that running the DDL against MySQL will overwrite a view.

-.. option:: --raw-types
+.. option:: -r, --raw-types

    Add comment to base tables noting the underlying mysql type code as MYSQL_TYPE_<name>.